bcgov/nr-permitting-etl/readme.md

 ## Overview

-This ETL Engine is designed to run in any ETL tool, with specific support for integration into FME workspaces using a PythonCaller transformer.
+This ETL Engine is designed to run in any ETL tool, with specific support for integration into FME workspaces and Fabric Pipelines.
 It applies rule-based logic to permit records and generates structured `process_event` output in accordance with NR-PIES specs.

 ### Key Inputs